 - Using a mortar and pestle, mash the peeled garlic.
 Then add the freshly ground black pepper, 1 teaspoon of salt, thyme, and rosemary.
 Mix well until paste forms.

 - Add the lemon juice to this mixture and stir in the Dijon mustard and oil.
 The texture of this mixture should be creamy but not thick.
 You should taste a strong, salty flavor.

 - Brush the meat with this mixture using a pastry brush, being sure to coat the meat well on both sides.

 - Cut the potatoes into slices of the same thickness so they cook evenly.

 - Place a layer of potatoes in a baking dish or baking tray.
 Top with a layer of onions.

 - Add the beer to the pan and season with salt and pepper.

-- Cook for a further 20-30 minutes.
-You will know the meat is ready when the secreto starts to brown - it should not look burnt!.
+- Cook for a another 20-30 minutes.
+You will know the meat is ready when the Secreto starts to brown - it should not look burnt!.
 The potatoes will also be golden brown.